Almeida, Deirdre A.

 Sørensen, Majken Jul

-Until recently Thomas Weber taught Peace Studies and Politics at Melbourne’s La Trobe University where he is now an Honorary Associate of the Politics Program.
-He is a frequent visitor to India and a regular writer on Gandhian topics.
-His Gandhi-related books include Gandhi at First Sight (in press); Going Native: Gandhi’s Relationship with Western Women; The Shanti Sena: Philosophy, History and Action; Gandhi, Gandhism and the Gandhians; Gandhi as Disciple and Mentor; and On the Salt March: The Historiography of Gandhi’s March to Dandi.
+taught Peace Studies and Politics at Melbourne’s La Trobe University where he is now an Honorary Associate of the Politics Program.
+He was a frequent visitor to India and a regular writer on Gandhian topics.
+His Gandhi-related books include: The Mahatma, His philosophy and his legacy, Gandhi at First Sight, Going Native: Gandhi’s Relationship with Western Women; The Shanti Sena: Philosophy, History and Action; Gandhi, Gandhism and the Gandhians; Gandhi as Disciple and Mentor; and On the Salt March: The Historiography of Gandhi’s March to Dandi.